shipitjs/shipit/README.md

 ## Getting Started

-One shipit is installed, you must create a shipitfile.js, if you are familiar with grunt or gulp, this is the same.
+Once shipit is installed, you must create a shipitfile.js.

+If you are familiar with grunt or gulp, you will feel at home.

 ### Create a `shipitfile.js`